livebook-dev/livebook/README.md

   * LIVEBOOK_TOKEN_ENABLED - controls whether token authentication is enabled.
     Enabled by default unless `LIVEBOOK_PASSWORD` is set.
 Set it to "false" to disable it.

-  * LIVEBOOK_FORCE_SSL_HOST - set a host to redirect to if the request is not over HTTP.
-    Note it does not apply when accessing Livebook via localhost.
-Defaults to nil.

-  * LIVEBOOK_APP_SERVICE_NAME - set a application service name.

-  * LIVEBOOK_APP_SERVICE_URL - set a application service url.

 <!-- Environment variables -->